THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 Snowballing sanctions

 Such sanctions are snowballing through the economy, gradually deepening their bite, which has yet to be really felt.
-Indeed, GDP growth is only estimated to flatline through 2022, sinking from a modest 2% to 0.5%.
+Indeed, GDP growth is only estimated to flatline during 2022, sinking from a modest 2% to 0.5%.

 This is probably the best-case scenario for Minsk, as the EU is likely to follow up with a sixth round of sanctions in 2022.
 These will echo steps taken by the US such that maximum impact can be achieved.

 Belarus is of sufficiently low political and economic value that the EU has an incentive to act, with this momentum likely to be reinforced by the entry into office of the “Ampelkoalition” in Germany, which is pledging a harder line on Minsk.
 In a way, the EU was able to position itself vis-à-vis the rather insignificant Belarus as a fast-acting player in geopolitical and geo-economic issues.
-Well done EU – even if of course the EU still finds it much harder to agree on sanctions against Russia than against insignificant Belarus.
+Well done EU – even if, of course, the EU still finds it much harder to agree on sanctions against Russia than against insignificant Belarus.

 The question will be at which point the sanctions become counterproductive, inflicting social consequences that undermine the credibility of the exiled opposition as well as the EU and its allies.
 And the more dependent Belarus becomes on Russia, the harder it will be to change course.